-Other files associated with Visual Studio are described in File Types and File Extensions in Visual Studio .NET.
+For information on other files associated with Visual Studio, see File Types and File Extensions in Visual Studio .NET.

 Project files are organized into folders in Solution Explorer.
 Visual C++ creates a folder for source files, header files, and resource files, but you can reorganize these folders or create new ones.
 You can use folders to organize explicitly logical clusters of files within the hierarchy of a project.
 For example, you could create folders to contain all your user interface source files, or specifications, documentation, or test suites.
 All file folder names should be unique.

 When you add an item to a project, you add the item to all configurations for that project, regardless of whether or not the item is buildable.
 For example, if you have a project named MyProject, adding an item adds it to both the Debug and Release project configurations.